staman96/BusStationSim/readme.md

 The execution command is:

     ./mystation -l config.txt -f 2
--f is the bus process creation frequency and -l is the configuration file.
-The input arguments initialize with default values, so they are optional.
-The project is developed in C++.
-The compilation is done with the 'make' command, and 'make clean' deletes all executables and .ο files.
-The output file is IO/log.txt.
+* -f is the bus process creation frequency and -l is the configuration file.
+* The input arguments initialize with default values, so they are optional.
+* The project is developed in C++.
+* The compilation is done with the 'make' command, and 'make clean' deletes all executables and .ο files.
 Also, with the command 'make cleanOuts', there is an option to erase the output file.
+* The output file is IO/log.txt.
-I also used Valgrind to check for memory leaks with the command:
+* I also used Valgrind to check for memory leaks with the command:

     make clean && make && valgrind -v --leak-check=yes --show-leak-kinds=all --track-origins=yes --trace-children=yes ./mystation -l config.txt -f 2